Self-Supporting Recharge Operations - Introduction

 • Requires department head approval.

-• Department completes billing via the KFS Customer Invoice document or other approved billing system.
+• Department completes billing via the AR Invoice document.

 • Individual billing over $500 and total annual billing between $5K - $50K: